core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 That is, a client endpoint needs to be a member of a security group in order to send a valid secured group communication message to that group.
 A server endpoint needs to be a member of a security group in order to receive and correctly verify a secured group communication message sent to that group.
 An endpoint may be a member of multiple security groups.

-There can be a many-to-many relation between security groups and CoAP groups, but often it is one-to-one.
-Also, there can be a many-to-many relation between security groups and application groups, but often it is one-to-one.
-Such relations are discussed in more detail in {{sec-groupdef-grouprelations}}.
+There can be a many-to-many relationship between security groups and CoAP groups, but often it is one-to-one.
+Also, there can be a many-to-many relationship between security groups and application groups, but often it is one-to-one.
+Such relationships are discussed in more detail in {{sec-groupdef-grouprelations}}.

 Further details on identifying a security group are provided in {{sec-groupnaming-sec}}.

 If the NoSec mode is used (see {{chap-unsecured-groupcomm}}), group communication does not rely on security at the transport layer nor at the CoAP layer, hence the communicating endpoints do not refer to a security group.

-### Relations Between Group Types ## {#sec-groupdef-grouprelations}
+### Relationships Between Group Types ## {#sec-groupdef-grouprelations}
 Using the above group type definitions, a CoAP group communication message sent by an endpoint can be associated with a tuple that contains one instance of each group type:

     (application group, CoAP group, security group)

-A special note is appropriate about the possible relation between security groups and application groups.
+A special note is appropriate about the possible relationship between security groups and application groups.

 On one hand, multiple application groups may use the same security group.
 Thus, the same group security material is used to protect the messages targeting any of those application groups.
 This has the benefit that typically less storage, configuration, and updating are required for security material.
 In this case, a CoAP endpoint is supposed to know the exact application group to refer to for each message that is sent or received, based on, e.g., the server port number used, the targeted resource, or the content and structure of the message payload.